 The guideline when you’ve been drinking is that if you’re okay to drive, you’re okay to breastfeed (and pump).
-Still, making the call on dumping your hard-pumped milk can be tough – Milkscreen can give you a more objective opinion on whether your milk if safe for your baby.
+Still, making the call on dumping your hard-pumped milk can be tough – Milkscreen breast milk alcohol test strips can give you a more objective opinion on whether your milk if safe for your baby.

 Before your nipples have “toughened up,” lanolin can help.
 You can also try olive or coconut oil.